 Overview of ATM schools

-There are four types of training programmes under ATM Schools.
+There are five types of training programmes under ATM Schools.
 They are described in the following table:

 |Abbr.||School||Main target audience|

 |AFS I, II, III||Annual foundation schools I, II and III||I year Ph.
 D. students|

 |TEW||Teacher’s Enrichment Workshops (TEW)||College teachers|